-How to Reissue an SSL Certificate in Your DigiCert Management Console
+How to reissue an SSL certificate in your DigiCert account

 All DigiCert certificates come with unlimited free reissues.
 Some reasons you may reissue your certificate include:

-- You lost your private key or want to re-key your certificate.
+- You lost your private key and want to re-key your certificate.

-- You want to change the domain on the certificate (e.g., from www.yourname.com to secure.yourname.com).
+- You want to change a domain on the certificate (i.e., from www.yourname.com to secure.yourname.com).

 - You want to change the organization name that is listed in the certificate.

-To reissue a certificate, you have to generate a new CSR on your server (see our CSR creation instructions) and then submit the CSR in your account.
+To reissue a certificate, you must generate a new CSR on your server and then submit the CSR in your account.
 If you need instructions for creating your CSR, see our Create a CSR (Certificate Signing Request) page.

-Note: The options available to you in the Reissue Actions section will change depending on the type of SSL Certificate (i.e. SSL Plus, UC, EV Multi-Domain, etc.) you are reissuing.
+Note: The options available to you in the Reissue Actions section will change depending on the type of SSL Certificate (e.g., SSL Plus, Multi-Domain, EV Multi-Domain, etc.) you are reissuing.

 Re-Key Your Certificate If you lost your private key, click this option.
-This option lets you replace the certificate without changing any of the certificate subject fields (i.e. common name, organization name, etc.).
-Re-Key Note: Rekeying your SSL Certificate does not revoke or affect previous certificates on the order.
+This option lets you replace the certificate without changing any of the certificate subject fields (e.g., common name, organization name, etc.).
+Re-Key Note: Rekeying your SSL certificate does not revoke or affect previous certificates on the order.
 Edit Common Name If you want to get a new certificate with a different common name, click this option.
-(This option appears for SSL Plus, If you use this option, the certificate without the outdated common name is revoked.
+(This option appears for SSL Plus, If you use this option, the certificate with the outdated common name is revoked.
 Wildcard, and EV SSL Plus Certificates only.)
-Add, Remove, or Change Domains If you want to make any of the following changes to your certificate, click this option: (This option appears for Unified • Change the common name (CN).
-Communications and EV Multi- • Add new Subject Alternative Names (SANs).
-Domain Certificates only.) • Remove any existing Subject Alternative Names (SANs). • Rearrange the order of the Subject Alternative Names.
-Depending on what you change, your original certificate and its duplicates may be revoked.
+Add, Remove, or Change Domains If you want to make any of the following changes to your certificate, click this option: (This option appears for Multi- • Change the common name (CN).
+Domain and EV Multi- •Add new Subject Alternative Names (SANs).
+Domain Certificates only.) •Remove any existing Subject Alternative Names (SANs). •Rearrange the order of the Subject Alternative Names.
+Depending on what changes you make, the original certificate and its duplicates may be revoked.
 Before you submit your request, you will be presented with this information.
-Edit Organization Details If you want to change any of your organizational details (i.e. name) in the certificate, click this option.
-If you use this option, the certificate without the outdated organization details is revoked.
+Edit Organization Details If you want to change any of your organizational details (e.g., name) in the certificate, click this option.
+If you use this option, the certificate with the outdated organization details is revoked.

 On the Reissue page, do the following and then, click Continue to Next Step:

-Next, review the information and if all the information is correct, click These Changes Are Correct > Process Reissue.
+Next, review the information and if it is all correct, click These Changes Are Correct > Process Reissue.

 Certificate Re-validation and Domain/Subdomain Re-verification